 Comfy clothes are HS patients’ best friend.
 But you can’t wear your favourite tracksuit for a family wedding.
 Shopping for outfits for weddings, and special occasions can be very hard.
 Not only do you have to select something that is comfortable, but it will also have to hide your bandages and dressings, and make sure that they will not leak.

 HidraWear is an extremely discreet way to dress your wounds.
 It’s not bulky and can be worn under many garments undetected.
-The dressings are highly abosrbent too so you’re lovely outfit won’t be getting destroyed.
+The dressings are highly abosrbent too so your lovely outfit won’t get destroyed.